stelzinga/MF/Management_Framework-Appendix.md

 A Business Model is the Venture's reason of existence mapped against the Profile.

 ### Design
-The design of the Business Model follows the Profile.
+The design of the Business Model mostly follows the Profile.

 ### Clients
 Understanding which Services (or Products) Clients' desire is key to delivering those Services.
 For this, additional properties for Clients extend insight into what is required: